What is Hard Water?

 Hard water contains dissolved minerals like calcium and magnesium.

-This can cause limescale, which is good news for your boiler.
+This can cause limescale, which is not good news for your boiler.
 And while you can drink it, if you live in a hard water area you might want to look out for problems with your boiler.

 Our research even revealed that boilers in hard water areas breakdown more often than those in soft water areas.